azuredevops619/MCW-Intelligent-analytics/Hands-on lab/Before the HOL - Intelligent analytics.md

 ![The Review + create button displayed.](update/ScreenShot00959.png "Review and create button")

-You should follow all steps provided *above* performing the next part of the Hands-on lab.
+You should follow all steps provided *above* before performing the next part of the Hands-on lab (part 2).